-Morgan (2006), following Siegel, underlined the neurological substrate of these habitually active core beliefs.
+Morgan (2006, p.
+14), following Siegel, underlines the neurological substrate of these habitually active core beliefs.
 "As certain states are engraved within the system they become more probable.
-This probability is influenced by the history and the present context" (p.
-14).
-Current events activate entire memory stacks "and because emotional memory is always in the now, the old perceptions, feelings and behaviors become blended with [the] current situation" (Morgan, 2006, p.
-15).
-She wrote that the young one's

-... interactions with her world are imprinted in her brain circuitry.
-She is "wired up" for a particular world.
+This probability is influenced by the history and the present context."
+Current events activate entire memory stacks "and because emotional memory is always in the now, the old perceptions, feelings and behaviors become blended with [the] current situation (Morgan, 2006, 15)."
+She writes that the young one's interactions with her world are imprinted in her brain circuitry.
+She is 'wired up' for a particular world.
 Her brain is coded with all kinds of memory, and most of the early memory will be unconscious.
-However, this memory will deeply affect later emotions, behaviors patterns, beliefs, and abilities to process information. (p.
-15)
+However, this memory will deeply affect later emotions, behaviors patterns, beliefs, and abilities to process information (Morgan, 2006, 15)